Research Opportunities for Undergraduates at the Calder Center

 A Program Overview

-Our CSUR program is designed to provide undergraduates an opportunity to conduct an independent research project within one of the Calder Center's research labs.
-Under the guidance of a strong mentoriship community of faculty and graduate students, the student will conduct research that connects with the larger research goal of the lab.
+Our CSUR program is designed to provide undergraduates with an opportunity to conduct an independent research project within one of the Calder Center's research labs.
+Under the guidance of a strong mentorship community of faculty and graduate students, the student will conduct research that connects with the larger research goal of the lab.

 Undergraduates receive a $5,000 stipend and free on-site housing.
 This program typically runs for 10 weeks, early-June through mid-August.